dfelinto/blender-manual/manual/modeling/meshes/tools/knife.rst

    The default angles are in the plane of the screen, but typing :kbd:`A` again makes it relative to the last cut edge.
-   If the last cut edge is ambiguous (because the cut was on a vertex), typing :kbd:`R` cyles through the possible reference edges.
+   If the last cut edge is ambiguous (because the cut was on a vertex), typing :kbd:`R` cycles through the possible reference edges.

    .. list-table::